pkassalen/paigekassalen/final_project_PaigeKassalen.md

    Thank you for your help!"

 d.
 The findings from my interview:

+   Interview 1:

+      Q1: What is your first high-level takeaway from the story board?
+            People want to be their own boss

+      Q2: How long does it take you to understand the story?
+            I could understand the story quickly.
+You are trying to tell the story that people say entrepreneurship is good and there should be diversity, but due to a bunch of data, becoming an entrepreneur isn't as diverse as it should be.

+      Q3: What parts are confusing?
+	I was confused by the graphs and the different statistics because we went from entrepreneurship to patents.
+Maybe a transition explaining why patents are related is important.

+      Q4: What would you like to see more of?
+Less of?
+	More: Explanation of what the graphs mean and why they matter
+	Less: Graphs without explanation

+      Q5: What do you think is missing?
+	How much money different groups of people get from the VCs.
+Also I think your graph sketches were not informative enough to help me understand your story.

+      Q6: Is this story interesting?
+Why or why not?
+	Yes, entrepreneurship is a popular career move now a days so it’s cool to see what factors affect someone’s success

+      Q7: After reviewing this, what does the story make you want to do?
+	I don’t think I want to really do anything, but I think it’s important for me to keep in the back of my mind.

 e.
 Changes I want to implemented in my sketches, storyboards and wireframes to address the issues identified: